-General Novena to Father Augustus Tolton for Special Intentions
+General Novena to Venerable Augustus Tolton for Special Intentions

 O’ Father Augustus Tolton, you whose life demonstrated the fruit of the Holy Spirit’s gifts of fortitude and perseverance, pray for my strength and perseverance as I cry out for God’s mercy for (state your intention here).
 Pray Father Augustus Tolton that God will hear my cry and answer me according to His will.
 Amen!